Women's Occupations & Risk from Chemicals

 Women – particularly women of color – have been vastly underrepresented in research about the risks of cancer for working people.

-The California Department of Public Health and University of California, San Francisco, with support from the California Breast Cancer Research Program, are researching chemical exposures faced by the Golden State’s working women to better understand hazards they face and ways to protect them.
+The California Department of Public Health and University of California, San Francisco, with support from the California Breast Cancer Research Program (CBCRP), are researching chemical exposures faced by the Golden State’s working women to better understand hazards they face and ways to protect them.

 The research aims to provide California's working women with access to information about breast cancer risks they may face from chemicals in the workplace.